bplein/post-talos-setup/02_ingress-nginx/README.md

   --namespace ingress-nginx --create-namespace --values=values-override.yaml
 ```

-This installs an nginx-ingress controller operating on the first IP in the range used by MetalLB.
+This installs the `ingress-nginx` ingress-controller, operating on the first IP in the range used by MetalLB.

 Included is [ingress-example.yaml](ingress-example.yaml) that shows creating an ingress for an application that is only supposed to be exposed to a range of IPs representing my local LAN.
 While this will pick up a publicly resolving IP address, nginx will not let IPs outside this range access the app.